rodolphe37/my-awesome-custom-alert/README.md

-  warningMessage, // string message warning info, // boolean value for appear or not the info window infoMessage, // string message info withButton, // boolean value for appear or desappear the button window for all types of alert (by default is true)
+  warningMessage, // string message warning info, // boolean value for appear or not the info window infoMessage, // string message info withButton, // boolean value for appear or desappear the button window for all types of alert

 ```
 >:heavy_check_mark: Important!